Notice of Pre-AIA or AIA Status

 Drawings

+New corrected drawings (for all drawings with the exception of the new drawings Applicant provided) in compliance with 37 CFR 1.121(d) are required in this application because the drawings provided by Applicant are not decipherable.
 Applicant is advised to employ the services of a competent patent draftsperson outside the Office, as the U.S. Patent and Trademark Office no longer prepares new drawings.
 The corrected drawings are required in reply to the Office action to avoid abandonment of the application.
 The requirement for corrected drawings will not be held in abeyance.

 Claim Rejections - 35 USC § 102/103

-Claim(s) 1-19 is/are rejected under 35 U.S.C.
-102(a1) as anticipated by or, in the alternative, under 35 U.S.C.
-103 as obvious over Abel (US 20020130491 A1).
+Claim(s) 1-3, 9-19 is/are rejected under 35 U.S.C.
+102(a)(1) as anticipated by or, in the alternative, under 35 U.S.C.
+103 as obvious over Holmes (US 8453872 B1).

-1. An article of manufacture (figs 1-5) comprising: a set of rod receptacles, a rod receptacle of the set having a hollow extending along an axis (34 with hollow inside, capturing portion of 22/32), the set being configured either to be removably affixed to a back of a waste container or as a part monolithically integrated with the back of the waste container such as to have a corresponding axis of the rod receptacle of the set to extend along the back and transversely to an axle carrying wheels of the waste container (capable of performing the above intended use, such as being configured for the above; Applicant has not positively claimed the above elements such as a container); and a handle member including a rod dimensioned to be inserted into the rod receptacle of the set (adjacent 22), and a handle member bar that is substantially transverse to the rod (horizontal portion such as in fig 4), wherein a given rod receptacle is configured to have the rod secured in the hollow (such as in fig 4).
+1. (currently amended) An article of manufacture (figs 1-18, including figs 10-18) comprising: a wheeled waste container having a body and a wheel axle affixed to the body (as in fig 14), the wheel axle carrying wheels of the wheeled waste container (fig 14); and equipment that includes: a set of rod receptacles (receptacles as in fig 10 that hold 130s), a rod receptacle of the set having a hollow extending along an axis (hollow portion that holds 130), the set being configured either to be removably affixed to a back of the wheeled waste container (as in figs 10-18) such as to have a corresponding axis of the rod receptacle of the set to extend along the back and transversely to an axle carrying wheels of the wheeled waste container (as in fig 14); and a handle member including a rod dimensioned to be inserted into the rod receptacle of the set (adjacent 130 with 130a, 130b), and a handle member bar that is substantially transverse to the rod (such as adjacent “134”), wherein a given rod receptacle is configured to have the rod secured in the hollow (capable of performing the above intended use).

-2. An article of manufacture according to claim 1, wherein, when the set includes first and second rods receptacles, the handle member includes respectively corresponding first and second rods, and wherein the handle member bar is configured to connect said first and second rods with one another (as in fig 4).
+2. (currently amended) An article of manufacture according to claim 1, wherein the set includes first and second rods receptacles (as in fig 10), the handle member includes respectively corresponding first and second rods (fig 10), and wherein the handle member bar is configured to connect said first and second rods with one another (fig 10).

-3. An article of manufacture according to claim 2, wherein the handle member bar has an adjustable length (adjustable as described for example in abstract).
+3. (original) An article of manufacture according to claim 2, wherein the handle member bar has an adjustable length (capable of performing the above intended use).

 Re claims 10-19, as discussed above, the applied prior art teaches the product as claimed.
 To the extent that the claimed product performs the claimed method, the prior art product performs the method steps, as claimed.
-In order to expedite prosecution for Applicant, the Office notes that the prior art discloses the above and further Official Notice is taken, that it is old and conventional to provide a waste container, harness, rigid bar, wheels, axles, lever, ribs, lid, lid axle, etc. with all of the above features in claims 10-19.
+In order to expedite prosecution for Applicant, the Office notes that the prior art discloses the above and further Official Notice is taken, that it is old and conventional to provide a harness, rigid bar, lever, ribs, etc. with all of the above features in claims 10-19.
 Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was made in view of the Official Notice to provide a waste container, harness, rigid bar, wheels, axles, lever, ribs, lid, lid axle, etc. with all of the features of claims 10-19 in order to assist the user in using the device such as by ensuring that the device remains in place as desired.

 Conclusion